 December: Bradford LA sends details of applications to the Academy.
 Academy sends a fair banded list of students to be offered places to Bradford LA.

 March 2019: LA writes with offers of places made to parents.

-Details of our current admissions arrangements are given in the Admissions & Appeals Policy which can be found in the ‘Policies’ section of our website.
+Details of the admissions arrangements are given in the Admissions & Appeals Policy which can be found in the Downloads section below.
 Please note that the Policy relates only to the admission year stated on the document and is subject to change in future years.

 In-year admissions (Years 7 to 11)